-Common seizure type characterized by loss of consciousness, widespread motor manifestations of tonic contractions followed by clonic jerking movements, and a suppressed level of arousal following the event.
+Generalized seizures are a common seizure type, characterized by loss of consciousness, widespread motor manifestations of tonic contractions followed by clonic jerking movements, and a suppressed level of arousal following the event.

-May either reflect an underlying generalized-onset epilepsy or focal epilepsy that has secondarily generalized.
+They may reflect an underlying generalized-onset epilepsy or focal epilepsy with secondary generalization.

-Magnetic resonance imaging and an electroencephalogram (EEG) are essential tests for properly diagnosing an epilepsy syndrome after a generalized tonic-clonic seizure (GTCS).
+An electroencephalogram (EEG) and magnetic resonance imaging are essential tests for properly diagnosing an epilepsy syndrome after a generalized tonic-clonic seizure (GTCS).
 During a GTCS, the EEG will demonstrate bilateral synchrony in the epileptiform activity.

 After a GTCS, treatment depends on the type of epilepsy syndrome identified.
-Generalized-onset epilepsy is treated differently than focal epilepsy.
-With proper diagnosis, most seizure disorders respond to treatment.
+Generalized-onset epilepsy is treated differently from focal epilepsy.
+With accurate diagnosis, most seizure disorders respond to treatment.

-The primary treatment complications include lack of efficacy and medication side effects or idiosyncratic reactions.
+The primary treatment complications include lack of efficacy and adverse effects of medication, or idiosyncratic reactions.